Skip to content

 National Autism Coordinator; Director, Office of National Autism Coordination

 Dr. Daniels serves as the National Autism Coordinator for the U.S. Department of Health and Human Services, a role created by Congress to facilitate coordination and implementation of autism activities across federal departments and agencies.
 She also is Director of the Office of National Autism Coordination (ONAC) at the National Institute of Mental Health, and the Executive Secretary of the Interagency Autism Coordinating Committee (IACC).
 The IACC is a federal advisory committee created by Congress to coordinate federal autism activities and provide advice to the Secretary of Health and Human Services on issues related to autism.
-In her role with the ONAC and IACC, Dr. Daniels oversees the strategic planning, policy, communications, and operations for the committee, and serves as a liaison with federal agencies and federal advisory committees that work on issues related to autism and disabilities.
-She has been serving in a leadership role in federal autism policy since 2008 and is a recipient of the NIH Director's Award for her work with the IACC.
-Prior to working at NIMH, Dr. Daniels worked in policy and program management related to neurodegenerative diseases and infectious diseases at two other NIH institutes, the National Institute of Neurological Disorders and Stroke (NINDS) and the National Institute of Allergy and Infectious Diseases (NIAID).
 Before coming to NIH, Dr. Daniels was a Christine Mirzayan Science and Technology Policy Fellow and consultant at the National Academy of Sciences.
 She received her Ph.D. in molecular and cell biology from Brandeis University, where she conducted neuroscience research focusing on the function of the sensory nervous system.
 She holds a Bachelor's degree in Biology and French from Wheaton College.

 Oni Celestin, Ph.D.*

-Dr. Celestin is a Science Policy Analyst in the ONAC, where she supports the IACC by performing analyses, reporting, and strategic planning.
-Prior to joining ONAC, Dr. Celestin was a Science Associate and AAAS Science & Technology Policy Fellow at the National Science Foundation, working in grant administration, science communication, and science policy.
-Dr. Celestin completed postdoctoral training in lipid transport and metabolism at the Carnegie Institution for Science, and she received her Ph.D. in Developmental Biology from the University of Chicago, studying the development of the brain.
-She also received a B.S. in biochemistry and molecular biology from the University of Maryland Baltimore County.
+Dr. Celestin is the Deputy Director of the Office of National Autism Coordination (ONAC).
+She joined ONAC as a Health Science Policy Analyst in 2017, supporting the IACC by performing analyses, reporting, and strategic planning activities.
+Prior to joining ONAC, Dr. Celestin was a Science Associate and AAAS Science & Technology Policy Fellow at the National Science Foundation, supporting grant administration, science communication, and science policy activities.
+Dr. Celestin received a B.S. in biochemistry and molecular biology from the University of Maryland Baltimore County and a Ph.D. in Developmental Biology from the University of Chicago.
+She completed postdoctoral training at Carnegie Institution for Science.

 Katrina Ferrara, Ph.D.*